-- 2.1 The purpose of this policy and its associated procedures are to increase the safety of those residents within the Borough of Swale that are affected by Domestic Abuse. - 2.2 This policy demonstrates how Swale Borough Council (SBC) will meet its legal obligations and assure members of the public, employees, volunteers, Members and those working on behalf of the Council as to what they can expect SBC to do to increase the safety of victim/survivors of domestic abuse; and how we will work in collaboration with external agencies to do so.
+- 2.1 The purpose of this policy and its associated procedures are to increase the safety of those residents within the Borough of Swale that are affected by Domestic Abuse. - 2.2 This policy also demonstrates how Swale Borough Council (SBC) will meet its legal obligations and assure victims and survivors of domestic abuse as to what they can expect SBC to do to increase their safety; and how the Council we will work in collaboration with external agencies to do so.